DORA Compliance: Complete Guide to the Digital Operational Resilience Act (2026)

 - Information sharing — Voluntary sharing of cyber threat intelligence

 The regulation recognises that the financial sector's increasing dependence on technology creates systemic risks that go beyond individual institutions.
-A single ICT failure or cyberattack can cascade through interconnected financial systems.
+A single ICT failure or cyberattack can cascade through interconnected financial systems — making operational resilience a matter of financial stability, not just IT security.

 Who Must Comply With DORA?